Surihix/CyArchiveTool/README.md

 - The ``-uwp`` function can unpack files from the pack archive with proper file paths, by making use of a text file containing filepaths for each file that is stored in the pack archive.
 <br>This function checks each and every provided file path in the text file by hashing them and then comparing the hash with the hashes that exists in the pack archive. if the hash exists, then the file path is used for the unpacked file. if the hash does not exist, then the file is unpacked with the `FILE_` and index number as the filename.

 - You can use the text files given in the [pack_paths_E.F.G.I.J.S](pack_paths_E.F.G.I.J.S) folder in this repo, to quickly unpack files with the correct file paths with the ``-uwp``.
-<br>Do note that the file paths in these text files are not 100% complete and there are few files for which the file paths could not be determined due to the game itself not loading the said files. all of these paths were tested only for the full version game files and it may or may not be valid for the orange case demo version pack files.
+<br>Do note that all of these paths were tested only for the full version game files and it may or may not be valid for the orange case demo version pack files.

+- You can add a ` ?` characters at the end of a file path to make the tool skip checking the hash and use the path as is.
+<br>For example ``cygames/check_points/cpひな形.csv ?``

 - If you want to try generating file paths for a pack file, then you can do so with the [CyArchivePathGenerator](https://github.com/Surihix/CyArchivePathGenerator) tool.